Twins were lifted by a strong rookie class last season. And they're back for an encore.

 The St. Paul righthander, who made 15 fill-in starts in 2022 and 2023, initially thought he was being demoted when the Twins asked him to pitch out of the bullpen in September and October.

-"We had an idea his pitch mix and velocity would play especially well in short bursts, but you could see he wasn't happy," said Falvey.
+"We had an idea his pitch mix and velocity would play especially well in short bursts, but you could see he wasn't happy," Falvey said.
 "To his credit, he lived up to everything we hoped and more," especially once his fastball began brushing up against 100 mph.

 Varland allowed only two runs in 12 innings down the stretch, with 17 strikeouts.
 With that confidence-booster, Varland is finally a full-fledged member of the Twins' rotation in 2024.